 We have two staff trained to deliver the Solihull Approach to Understanding Your Child's Behaviour and Timid to Tiger.

 6. How is equipment and facilities to support children and young people with special educational needs secured?

 Acting on advice from Occupational Therapists, a number of pupils have access to learning aids such as writing slopes, ergonomic pens, wedge cushions or pencil grips.
 Other pupils have been enabled through the use of tablets or Dictaphones to record their learning.
 We receive support from the SEN ICT team and currently have several adapted keypads and mice for classroom use.
 We work closely with Occupational Therapists and accommodate specialised seating where required.

 Our schools are wheelchair accessible from certain points (an old building which has been adapted) and we have disabled toilet facilities and a wet-room shower facility.
 We have an accessibility plan which is reviewed regularly.

 If appropriate we would access further support and advice from outside agencies through the TAFprocess and access additional funding from the Local Authority if a child’s needs exceed the funding available in our delegated budget.

 7. What are the arrangements for consulting parents of children with special educational needs about, and involving such parents, in the education of their child?

 Parents of children with special educational needs are at the heart of the decision making process as regards the provision for that child.
-School DAFs are reviewed regularly with the parents as are Behaviour Care Plans if in use.
-The DAF process allows for a close working relationship between the school and parents.
+School TAFs are reviewed regularly with the parents as are Behaviour Care Plans if in use.
+The TAF process allows for a close working relationship between the school and parents.
 Annual reviews for those children with statements/EHCPs also provide the opportunity for the parents to meet with the school and other further professionals who may be involved in the care of the child.